Emanuel Levy: Career

-His first book, The Habima—Israel's National Theater, 1917–1977, launched his writing career.
-His critical chronicle of the Oscar Awards, And the Winner Is was published in 1986.
-He has published updated editions of the book, including Oscar Fever in 2000, and All About Oscar in 2003.
+His first book, The Habima—Israel's National Theater, 1917–1977, launched his writing career and was the winner of the 1980 National Jewish Book Award.
+His critical chronicle of the Oscar Awards, And the Winner Is: History and Politics of the Academy Awards was published in 1986.
+He has published updated editions of that book, including Oscar Fever in 2000 and All About Oscar in 2003.

-Of his nine books, his Cinema of Outsiders: The Rise of American Independent Film' (1999) is the most widely read film book in the history of NYU Press.
-The book examines the various social, political, economic and artistic forces that have shaped the emergence of low-budget American indies as a distinct institutional cinema, operating parallel to and against Mainstream Hollywood Cinema.
+Of his nine books, his magnum opus is considered to be Cinema of Outsiders: The Rise of American Independent Film (1999), a 600-page text that was semi-finalist for the National Book Awards, and still is the most widely read film and culture book in the history of NYU Press.
+The book examines the various social, political, economic and artistic forces that have shaped the emergence of low-budget American indies as a distinct institutional cinema, operating parallel to and against mainstream Hollywood cinema.

-In his 1994 comprehensive biography of George Cukor, Master of Elegance: The Director and his Stars (William Morrow), he disputed the commonly held belief (or myth) that Cukor was fired from Gine With the Wind, because Clark Gable did not think he was "macho" enough to direct.
-Instead, Levy offers as reasons the conflict between him and producer David O. Selznick over the screenplay (which was not ready when shooting began) and pacing and tempo, which Selznick thought were not right.
-At that time, movie stars did not have the power to fire directors, least if all Gable, who was weak and passive, very much a yes man at M.G.M.
-Inherently insecure, Gable feared that Cukor would tilt the movie at his expense to Vivien Leigh, who indeed had the key role, which was twice in size as that of Gable's.
+In his 1994 comprehensive biography of George Cukor, Master of Elegance: The Director and His Stars (William Morrow), he disputed the commonly held belief (or myth) that Cukor was fired from the 1939 classic Gone With the Wind, because Clark Gable did not think he was "macho" enough to direct.
+Instead, Levy offers as reasons the conflict between him and producer David O. Selznick over the screenplay (which was not ready when shooting began) and pacing and tempo, which Selznick thought were not right..
+Cukor had worked on pre-production of that film, including the casting of all the roles for two years, 1937-1939.

 Levy wrote the first comprehensive biography of Vincente Minnelli, Vincente Minnelli: Hollywood's Dark Dreamer in 2009.
 In this book, he argued that Minnelli's sexual identity is a crucial variable in understanding the kinds of narratives and visual styles of his films, particularly his melodramas, such as The Bad and the Beautiful, and the more personal and intimate Tea and Sympathy.